Abdulmas01/kyc_verification_app_demo/docs/product/kyc ref/DOC1_AI_Training_Pipeline.md

 ```

 **Evaluation dataset:** LFW (Labeled Faces in the Wild) — standard benchmark, publicly available.

+**Data split note:** This is evaluation-only.
+LFW provides predefined genuine/impostor pairs.
+There is no train/val split because the model is pretrained and not fine‑tuned.

 **Expected result:** EER ~2–5% using pretrained VGGFace2 weights — publishable result.